 - Pray for the johns before, during or after the game on Sunday, Feb.
 2.

-- Encourage your church to pray for the johns during corporate worship that day.
+- Ask your church to pray for the johns during corporate worship that day.

 - Tell other friends about the event.

 Consider committing to doing one or more of the following on your own, with friends or even those you watch the game with.